-A true teacher of dance is one who acts as a guide and mentor to the student as they begin that journey inwards, letting their spiritual self shine through the dance movement.
-We meet our students as we are and as they are, right here and right now, finite but incomplete; we enlarge and expand on order to engage their minds and fire their hearts, to provoke their imaginations and our own.
+A true teacher in dance is one who provides guidance and mentorships for their students as they begin the journey inwards, letting their spiritual self shine through their dance.
+We meet our students as we are and as they are, right here and right now, finite but incomplete; we enlarge and expand in order to engage their minds and fire their hearts, and to provoke their imaginations, as well as our own.
 The other side of the Teacher/Student paradigm is the student who has a certain level of trust with their teacher.
 This trust comes with the understanding that the dance is a journey through “uncharted territory” where the teacher has the map leading to a higher level of understanding and elevation through movement.

 Being a dance teacher affords me the luxury of combining the best of both worlds; dancing AND teaching!
 Although I’ve been a dancer for the past 16 years, I was also a corporate technology trainer.
-Dance education provides me with the perfect nexus for two things that I am truly passionate about; dancing and teaching.
+Dance education provides me with the perfect nexus for two things that I am truly passionate about.

 The bond between teacher and student is a unique association akin to the young Shaolin Monk seeking guidance from the elder Shaolin Master; a melding of a thirst for knowledge and a timeless wisdom.
-The greatest moments between the student and teacher comes with that true moment understanding a student gains in learning and grasping a concept, movement, rhythm and /or history!
+The greatest moments between the student and teacher is when the students is able to understand and can truly grasp the concept, movement, rhythm and /or history of the dance.

-These notions on what dance education means to me did not come from how I learned dance, but rather from a mixture of what I didn’t get while learning and also my desire to do better for the next generation of dancers coming up after me.
+These notions on what dance education means to me did not come from how I learned dance, but rather from a mixture of what I didn’t get while learning, as well as my desire to do better for the next generation of dancers coming up after me.

 My journey as a dancer is not like most dancers.
 I didn’t learn about dance as an official dance major, nor do I have a degree in dance.
-I was led to dance by my ancestors in a process where listening/submitting to the journey has been 16 years in the making.
+I was led to dance 16 years ago by my ancestors in a process of listening their messages and submitting to my journey.
 This process relied on me having an unspoken level of trust with a higher order, taking me on the uncanniest journey a person could have.
 Through this journey, learning how to dance and how to teach others about dance was a part of a larger way of living that included many different facets (ie drumming, cooking, rites of passage, ethical standards, language, etc.).
-Dance became a part of a lifestyle for me.
 Through this journey and this lifestyle, I’ve learned a lot about myself, as well as what I’ve been put on this earth to do.

 I come from a single-family home, where my father was never around.
-This led to me having a need over-compensate on most interactions with people in a failed attempt at the relational balance and guidance I didn’t have growing up as a child.
+This led to me having a need to over-compensate on many of my interactions with people in a failed attempt at the relational balance and guidance I didn’t have growing up as a child.
 This type of background was my true foundation in forming my identity as a dance educator, which is a hybrid mixture of Observation, Experimentation, Experience and Determination

 - Experimentation – During my career as a dance teacher, I jumped at chances to teach where I wasn’t even paid for teaching.
 My reasoning for doing so was that the opportunity to take what I observed and then experiment with the assessed information was critical in developing what my concept of dance education would be.